Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/vertices.rst

 Remove Doubles is a useful tool to simplify a mesh by merging the selected vertices that are closer than a specified distance to each other.
-An alternate way to simplify a mesh is to use the :doc:`Decimate modifier </modeling/modifiers/generate/decimate>`.
+An alternate way to simplify a mesh is to use the :doc:`Decimate Modifier </modeling/modifiers/generate/decimate>`.

 Merge Distance
    Sets the distance threshold for merging vertices, in Blender units.